gabesullice/libshapes/README.md

 {
   position: [x, y],   // A target position to where the figure should be moved.
 Defaults to the starting position of the figure.
   rotation: <angle>,  // A target angle of rotation for the figure.
 Defaults to the starting rotation of the figure.
+  reflection: {
+    x: <bool>, // Whether to rotate the figure about its own x-axis.
+    y: <bool>, // Whether to rotate the figure about its own y-axis.
+  },
 }
 ```

+**Note** reflections is _always_ processed before any other transformation, if you need to rotate before reflection, you'll need to do this in two separate operations.

 `tranform()` also takes an optional options object which defaults to `{snap: true}`.